xyzMikah/xyzMikah/README.md

 hi, im mikah

-unprofessional reverse engineer and modder from finland. mostly interested in game internals, low-level c++ and unreal engine stuff.
+im an unprofessional reverse engineer and modder mostly interested in game internals, low-level c++ stuff, and a silly block game.

-most of my work is private but working on changing that.
+i spend most of my time figuring out how software works rather than just using it. memory layouts, binaries, game engines more interesting then playing the game.

+most repos are private.

+you might know me from that one thing. probably not.

+i live on the internet, but sometimes finland drags me back.